Quickly Fix: Windows 10 Upgrade Couldn't Update System Reserved Partition

 Tip: nowadays, Legacy BIOS + MBR and UEFI + GPT are 2 most commonly seen boot modes on Windows platform.
 Under different mode operations of extending system reserved partition are little bit different so that we will show detailed steps on both modes.

-Extend System Reserved Partition Under Legacy BIOS + MBR Boot Mode (steps under UEFI + GPT mode will be introduced after this part is over):
+Extend System Reserved Partition Under Legacy BIOS + MBR Boot Mode

 If you are booting Windows from MBR disk, please take the following operations:

-- Download MiniTool Partition Wizard Bootable CD.
+Buy MiniTool Partition Wizard so as to create MiniTool Partition Wizard Bootable CD.

-- Boot computer from MiniTool Partition Wizard Boot Disc.
+Step 2: Boot computer from MiniTool Partition Wizard Boot Disc.

-- Select the system reserved partition and choose "Extend Partition" feature from the left action panel.
+Step 3: Select the system reserved partition and choose "Extend Partition" feature from the left action panel.

-- Extend the target partition by taking free space from other existing partitions on the same disk and click "OK".
+Step 4: Extend the target partition by taking free space from other existing partitions on the same disk and click "OK".

-- Click "Apply" button on the top to perform all changes.
+Step 5: Click "Apply" button on the top to perform all changes.

 Then, it's time to enlarge EFI system partition on GPT disk.